• Loss and Damage Research Observatory

 Context

-The Loss & Damage (L&D) Research Observatory will be supporting researchers and local organisations in Least Developed Countries (LDCs, Small Island Developing States (SIDS) and other developing countries through the Saleemul Huq Memorial Scholarship.
-This Scholarship aims to nurture researchers and organisations from the Global South to explore innovative solutions and strategies to address both the economic and non-economic dimensions of L&D. The initiative is an expansion of the experience of supporting researchers from global south in 2022 which led to the publication of: Loss and damage case studies from the frontline: a resource to support practice and policy and Living in the shadow of loss and damage: uncovering non-economic impacts published in November 2023.
+The Loss & Damage (L&D) Research Observatory supports researchers and local organisations in Least Developed Countries (LDCs, Small Island Developing States (SIDS) and other developing countries through the Saleemul Huq Memorial Scholarship.
+The Saleemul Huq Memorial Scholarship and Award for Loss and Damage Research aims to nurture researchers and organisations from the Global South to explore innovative solutions and strategies to address both the economic and non-economic dimensions of L&D. The initiative is an expansion of the experience of supporting researchers from global south in 2022 which led to the publication of: Loss and damage case studies from the frontline: a resource to support practice and policy and Living in the shadow of loss and damage: uncovering non-economic impacts published in November 2023.
 Building on the success and network created from the earlier effort, this scholarship will be managed as part of Alliance for Locally Led Approaches for Transformative Action on Loss and Damage ( ALL ACT ) and L&D Research Observatory .
-We invite experienced and dedicated professionals and experts to become ‘Mentors’ in this transformative research initiative.

 • Providing academic and research guidance tailored to the research project.